civboot/civboot/README.md

 # Civboot: <img src="Civboot.png" alt="civboot" width="30"/> a civilizational bootstrapper <img src="Civboot.png" alt="civboot" width="30"/>

-Civboot: a self-bootstrapping (self-replicating) technology stack for modern civilization.
+Civboot: a self-bootstrapping technology stack for modern civilization.

+What is a Civboot?
+Imagine a factory capable of building a minimalist general-purpose personal computer, like something from the 80's/90's or better.
+A Civboot factory is one which can build such a factory from raw materials.

 Today's technology stack and supply chain are too large and complex to be able to reproduce or understand from books or working examples.
 Simplifying parts of our technology stack has many benefits:

-1. It provides a learning reference which can be extrapolated from.
+1. Provides a learning reference which can be extrapolated from.
-2. It creates a base to modify and branch new ideas.
+2. Creates a base to modify and branch new ideas.
-3. It allows adaptability if supply chains are disrupted or resources are scarce, especially in places with fewer resources.
+3. Allows adaptability if supply chains are disrupted or resources are scarce, especially in places with fewer resources.

 The goal of Civboot is to follow the bellow process for each technology stack (i.e. software, precision engineering, semiconductor fabrication, etc):